 VPN.ac is a Romania-based VPN provider that has started offering its services at the end of 2012, “after several months of development and rigorous testing.”
 Its VPN service is available on all major platforms, while its SecureProxy extension is offered for browsers.

-Unfortunately, Netflix and BBC iPlayer have so far been successful in blocking its IP addresses, which isn’t the case for the competition presented in our best VPN buyers guide.
+Unfortunately, Netflix and BBC iPlayer have so far been successful in blocking its IP addresses, which isn’t the case for the competition that lists some of the best VPN services on the market.
 Regardless, VPN.ac is fast enough for torrenting if you’re connecting to servers close to your physical location, and its native clients are simple enough for any beginner.

 If you opt for this provider, you’ll have four subscription options at your disposal.
 The shortest length is one month and will cost you $9/month.
 A longer and 11% cheaper option is the 3-month one, at $24 (equal to $8/month), followed by the 1-year subscription with a 46% discount and the price of $58 (or $4.8/month).
 Finally, you’ll get the best deal if you purchase the 2-year contract which comes with a price tag of $90 (or $3.75/month), placing VPN.ac somewhere in the middle of the pricing range in the VPN industry - there are cheaper players out there but also much more expensive ones.